philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 /**
  * 1. Avoid the IE 10-11 `min-height` bug.
  * 2. Set `flex-shrink` to `0` to prevent these items from shrinking to
- *    smaller than their content's default minimum size.
+ *    smaller than their content's default minimum size in Chrome,
+ *    Opera, and Safari.
  */
 .Site {
   display: flex;